The Stay at Home Dad

 Frank Gallagher

 Like Frank, I share fears around workplace performance, in fact I struggle with employment.
-A little while ago, I was diagnosed with post traumatic stress disorder; this, as well as the bipolarity has put some light on the matter.
-Work based trauma.
+A while ago, my doctor told me I have a kind of post traumatic stress disorder (PTSD); this, as well as the bipolarity, explains a few thing; the work based trauma.
 Well, life's just that for most of us, isn't it?
 How we prioritize mental health and seek support isn't straightforward.
 You might acquire a troublesome coping mechanism such as, drinking a few pints of beer or smoking a spliff before going into the dreaded workplace environment; also, pulling another sicky, or getting benzos from off the doctor.

 You can practice Buddhist mindfulness as much as you like; it won't kill that pending doom, the morbid dread, which all affect your inability to concentrate or listen.
 Those unshakable morbid feelings as you try to go in to work are vile.
 Maintaining good mental health is crucial 'they say'.
 If I could have behaved more like a regular Joe during the onset of my mood disorder as a teenager, I would have never been bullied by those philistines in that industrial nightmare.